neimaNasir/NeimaNasir/README.md

 ###  How to Reach Me
 - 📧 Email: [neimnasr11@gmail.com](mailto:neimnasr11@gmail.com)
 - 🌐 Connect with me: [LinkedIn](https://www.linkedin.com/in/neima-nasir-6b48a6135/)
-- 🤝 I’m open to collaborating on exciting projects and ideas!
+- 🤝 I’m open to collaborating on projects and ideas!

 ---